gjbex/Fortran-MOOC/docs/doxygen.md

 ~~~~

 The `@brief` entry is intended for a brief description of the procedure.
 This
-can (optionally) be follow by a longer description of one or more paragraphs.
+can (optionally) be followed by a longer description of one or more paragraphs.
 The arguments' intent (`in`, `out`, `inout`) and description can be specified
 using `@param`.
 For functions, you can use `@return` to describe the result.